CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm_c6a.2xlarge.md

 output

 ![Screenshot of HTOP](../cmaq-vm-intermed/htop_c6a.2xlarge_hyperthreading_off_12NE3.png)

+Note, this 12NE3 Domain uses more memory, and takes longer than the 12LISTOS-Training Domain.
+It also takes longer to run using 4 cores on c6a.2xlarge instance than on 32 cores on c6a.48xlarge instance.

 ### Successful output for 12 species output in the 3-D CONC file took 7.4 minutes to run 1 day